Here's how close the votes are for outstanding House and Senate races

 Loading...

-As of Friday night, with control of Congress still undecided, 25 seats have yet to be called in the House, and three are outstanding in the Senate.
+With control of Congress still undecided, several seats have yet to be called in the House and Senate — many with very tight margins as votes continue to be counted.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.